spottybones/coursera-getdata-013/README.md

 ## Instruction List / Script

 The `run_analysis.R` script will perform all steps needed to download and transform the raw data into a tidy data set.
+The tidy data will be exported to a newly created subdirectory named "output".